-Here are a few examples of why guest blogging holds a ton of potential and is a serious tool in your online content marketing arsenal.
+Guest blogging holds a ton of potential and can be a seriously valuable tool in your content marketing arsenal.

-And, in a recent hot topic on Inbound.org, it was proven that you can’t put a (low) price tag on guest blogging exposure.
-Mark Traphagen said it best in a comment on the Inbound.org thread, where he mentions how his partner Eric Enge from Stone Temple Consulting built an entire online reputation by writing “authoritative guest posts for highly trusted blogs.”
+Mark Traphagen said it best in a comment on an Inbound.org thread, where he mentions how his partner Eric Enge from Stone Temple Consulting built an entire online reputation by writing “authoritative guest posts for highly trusted blogs.”
 Doing so is what gained Stone Temple its traction and clientele.
-Guest blogging is huge, if you do it right.
-(I’ll show you in a moment how much it’s boosted my own brand.)

-Let’s take a deeper look at guest blogging and analyze what you need to do to succeed at it.
+Let’s take a deeper look at guest blogging and analyze what it takes to be successful at it.

-Today, guest blogging is no longer about quantity.
+Today, guest blogging is all about quality, not just quantity.

-Sites aren’t just accepting guest blogs from anyone.
+Most sites no longer just accept guest posts from anyone.
 You have to pitch your idea and pitch yourself.
 If they aren’t interested in what you have to offer, they’ll exclude you.

 Guest blogging is extremely powerful.